SPECIAL, SENTIMENTAL & SLIGHTLY SHADY

 Hello and welcome to another Flight Report!

 This is FR number 2 of my South Africa trip and will cover my first domestic flight from Johannesburg to Kimberley.
-I have to be honest, I don't feel like Kimberley is really worth visiting if you're just here for a short trip, most people who visit are driving between Johannesburg and Cape Town and are just using it as a stop off point.
+I have to be honest, I don't feel like Kimberley is really worth visiting if you're just here for a short trip, most people who visit are driving between Johannesburg and Cape Town and are just using it as a stop-off point.
 As for me?
 I knew I had to pay Kimberley a visit when I was planning this trip, mainly for personal reasons.

-I had about 4 hours transit in Johannesburg after stepping off my flight from Maputo, which was made shorter by the insanely long queue for immigration (all the European long-hauls arrive in the morning).
+I had about 4 hours in Johannesburg after stepping off my flight from Maputo, which was made shorter by the insanely long queue for immigration (all the European long-hauls arrive in the morning).
 Rather interestingly, I was talking to another tourist from the US and he told me that immigration was brought to a complete standstill with a power cut when he arrived (in the evening).
 Apparently load-shedding also applies to airports?
 Not sure what happened there but it was interesting hearing his 2 hour long nightmare experience at the airport.

 Anyway, as for price, I paid R2004 ($104/€98) for a single, which includes seat selection and checked baggage.

-I aim to offset all of my CO2 emission from flights.
+I aim to offset all of my CO2 emissions from flights.
 All emissions are calculated using the ICAO Carbon Emissions Calculator and I will be funding projects approved by The Gold Standard.
 The CO2 output for this flight is:

 JNB → KIM: 212kg